fvilmos/simpleAstar/README.md

 - use smarter heuristics

 ### Resources
-A* pseudo-code from [wikipedia](https://en.wikipedia.org/wiki/A*_search_algorithm) was used as inspiration for the 2D python implementation, credits goes there.
+A* pseudo-code from [wikipedia](https://en.wikipedia.org/wiki/A*_search_algorithm) was used as inspiration for the 2D python implementation, the credits go there.
-Another great [source](https://www.redblobgames.com/) for learning about path finding.
+Another great [source](https://www.redblobgames.com/) for learning about pathfinding.

-/Enjoy
+/Enjoy.